 - ₹8–10 lakh+ → You may explore splitting into liquid funds and Small Finance Bank FDs (within DICGC limits).

-Always prioritize:
+Always prioritise:

 - Safety